 Centropyxis spinosa

-Centropyxis spinosa , with two struts clearly visible, Norway, 2023
+Centropyxis spinosa , with two struts clearly visible, Norway (2023)

 Centropyxis spinosa

-Centropyxis spinosa , with lobed aperture
+Centropyxis spinosa , showing a strongly lobed aperture

 Centropyxis spinosa

-Centropyxis spinosa , Tirol, Austria
+Centropyxis spinosa , Tirol, Austria (2016)

 Centropyxis spinosa